Out of autoclave composite manufacturing

 Out of autoclave composite manufacturing is an alternative to the traditional high pressure autoclave (industrial) curing process commonly used by the aerospace manufacturers for manufacturing composite material.
 Out of autoclave (OOA) is a process that achieves the same quality as an autoclave but through a different process.
 OOA curing achieves the desired fiber content and elimination of voids by placing the layup within a closed mold and applying vacuum, pressure, and heat by means other than an autoclave.
-An RTM press is the typical method of applying heat and pressure to the closed mold.
-There are several out of autoclave technologies in current use including resin transfer molding (RTM), Same Qualified Resin Transfer Molding (SQRTM), vacuum-assisted resin transfer molding (VARTM), and balanced pressure fluid molding.
+A resin transfer molding (RTM) press is the typical method of applying heat and pressure to the closed mold.
+There are several out of autoclave technologies in current use including RTM, same qualified resin transfer molding (SQRTM), vacuum-assisted resin transfer molding (VARTM), and balanced pressure fluid molding.
 The most advanced of these processes can produce high-tech net shape aircraft components.

 Processes

 Resin transfer molding

 Resin transfer molding (RTM) is a method of fabricating high-tech composite structures.
 The RTM process is capable of consistently producing composite parts with high strength, complex geometries, tight dimensional tolerances, and part quality typically required of aerospace applications.
 RTM uses a closed mold commonly made of aluminum.
 A fiber "layup" such as graphite is placed into the mold.
 The mold is closed, sealed, heated, and placed under vacuum.
 Heated resin is injected into the mold to impregnate the fiber layup.
-Having the mold heated and under vacuum, as in Vacuum Assisted Resin Transfer Molding (VARTM) assists the resin flow.
+Having the mold heated and under vacuum, as in vacuum assisted resin transfer molding (VARTM) assists the resin flow.
 The mold is then held at a temperature sufficient to cure the resin.
 Current RTM technology produces lightweight parts with excellent mechanical properties.
 With these qualities, composite materials are gaining wide use in a variety of structural and non-structural applications common in aerospace and aviation.
 RTM is one method of fabricating these composite structures.